 The last 4 years have been the driest years on record in California.
 Residential users in California use upwards of 60% of their water for irrigation purposes.
 Water rates are increasing (and have never decreased).
 Urban run-off is the #1 source of ocean pollution (source: surfrider) and much of that run-off comes from over-spray and inefficient irrigation systems.

 Conservation is the cheapest, easiest and quickest way to maximize our water resources.
-Not only that... but its time to SHAME your neighbors!!
-Not in a bad way, of course.
-But help educate them that "Brown is the NEW Green"
+Not only that... but its time help educate everyone that "Brown is the NEW Green"

 Instead of a water-thirsty and runoff-generating turf lawn, an Ocean Friendly Garden can sponge up rainwater and supports native plants that thrive under local rain conditions.
 As a bonus, These types of gardens reduce flooding, recharge local groundwater supplies and stream flows, filter pollution and absorb carbon from the atmosphere.